 Whether you’re buying your first lens, or expanding your current collection of focal lengths, making the choice between different types of lenses can be difficult.

 You need to consider the sort of photos that you like to focus on and the light conditions that this entails.
-If you often face low light conditions think about the aperture range for example.
+If you often face low light conditions, think about the aperture range, for example.

 For beginners, it’s a good idea to buy the camera body with the kit lens.
-This way you can use it to learn and understand your needs.
+This way, you can use it to learn and understand your needs.

 Then you’ll have a better idea of what to look for in your next lens and the pros and cons of each one.
 (You should also learn how to clean a camera lens, repair and calibrate one too!)

 In this article, you’ll find a guide to help you out in this process.

-10 Common Types of Camera Lens
+10 Most Common Types of Camera Lens

 Here are the ten main types of camera lenses and their typical focal length: